H2CO3/Sparkling/doc/semantics.md

 on an assignment operator, the left-hand side and the right-hand side, then store the result of the operation into the left-hand-side, then yield the result.
-The left-hand side of an assignment operator must always be a variable or a member of an array.
+The left-hand side of an assignment operator must always be a variable or a member of an array or a hashmap.

 §3.1.1.
 Simple assignment.
 The simple assignment operator `=` assigns the value of the right-hand side to the left-hand side and yields their value.